guybenyosef/full_interpretation/README.md

 Extract raw_data.zip and update the file CONSTS.py to your current folder locations.

-###### Visualize interpretation examples:
+###### Plotting full interpretation examples:
-To visualize a mirc image and its interpretation run, e.g.,
+To visualize a minimal image and its full interpretation run, e.g.,
 `$python mat2segmap.py -n HORSE_HEAD -i 13`
 where -n is input arg for mirc object name, and -i is the mirc image index.